Africa · Uganda

 Highlights

-- 23 Albertine Rift endemic bird species
+- Albertine Rift endemic birds

-- Batwa cultural experiences with indigenous forest people
+- Batwa pygmy cultural experiences

 Best Time to Visit